 In this article our colleague Lehna Gardiner, in conjunction with her peer Matthew Bliss at JSP Law, examines the situations where Family Law and Criminal Law coincide and what clients need to be aware of in order to protect themselves.

-The nature of relationship breakdown and disputes about the arrangements for children means that all too often family proceedings result in the need for criminal advice, and vice versa.
+The nature of relationship breakdown and divorce, and disputes about the arrangements for children, means that all too often family proceedings result in the need for criminal advice, and vice versa.

 When a client finds themselves in both the criminal and family law systems, this can add another layer of complexity and pressure.